 Data connections.
-Data connections enable applications to pipe data into and out of your application.
+Data connections enable applications to pipe data into and out of your application via data collections and process flows.
 Appeggio has a number of data connections available that allow you to do business from day one.

 Texts and languages.
 This is where you see the list of text items and can translate those texts.